-The trustees are responsible for the other information.
-The other information comprises the Directory, Statement of Compliance and Responsibility for Annual Report and Report from the Board Chair and CEO on pages 1 to 3 (but does not include the financial report and our auditor's report thereon), which we obtained prior to the date of this auditor's report.
+The board is responsible for the other information.
+The other information comprises the Directory on page 1 and the Report from the Board Chair and CEO on page 3 (but does not include the financial report and our auditor's report thereon), which we obtained prior to the date of this auditor's report.
 Our opinion on the financial report does not cover the other information and we do not express any form of audit opinion or assurance conclusion thereon.